stvhwrd/DAOpresentation/README.md

 We assume that the audience is technically savvy but unfamiliar with blockchain technology - specifically Ethereum.

+This presentation aims to address the following points:

+-   What is the nature of the vulnerability?
+-   How can an attacker exploit it?
+-   What controls can mitigate this vulnerability?
+-   How to learn more about this vulnerability?
+(By providing reference to information resources)

 ## Deck Dev

 The slides are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and can be edited in the `Deck/presentation/markdown` folder.
 Any renames or file additions must be reflected accordingly in the `Deck/presentation/markdown/index.js` file.